muhammadmueenarif/JS-For-Beginners/readme.txt

 means we can change html elements attributes when specific events triggered. e.g, click button.
 3 methods to change elements. by tag name, by id, and by class name.

+Lecture 02.
+Change elements color or text when we click on it.

+Lecture 03